Noah-Samawi/pp4-Web-Application-Security/README.md

 #### EPIC | SecurityFeature Interaction
 - As a site user, I want to save other users' security features to my bookmarks so that I can easily find them at a later date.
-- As a site user, I want to be able to comment and like on other people's security features so that I can provide my feedback.
+- As a site user, I want to be able to comment on other people's security features so that I can provide my feedback.
-- As a site user, I want to edit and delete comments and like that I have created so that I can easily make changes if I have made a mistake.
+- As a site user, I want to edit and delete comments that I have created so that I can easily make changes if I have made a mistake.

 #### EPIC | Site Administration
-- As a Site Administrator, I can create, read, update and delete securityfeatures, comments, like and tech securtiy items so that I can manage the app content.
+- As a Site Administrator, I can create, read, update and delete securityfeatures, comments, and tech securtiy items so that I can manage the app content.

 ### Design